I built a Buchla 218 V1 Touch Activated Voltage Source module for myself to go with my 208 Stored Program .

 Programming V2 is similar to V1.
 You need the STM32 ST-LINK utility STSW-LINK004 and you may also need the STSW-LINK009 USB drivers for Windows 7, 8, and 10.
 I used firmware B218-v2.0.hex and programming was simple and easy.
 There isn't a clear indication that programming is complete so I waited until there were no more messages and then selected disconnect and powered down.
 I calibrated the 218 by trimming the voltage to two octaves when pressing that key pad.

 Operation is pretty straightforward.
 A DIP switch selects the output scale and first or last note.
 There is no selection for the output pulse.
 The legends for the DIP switch are incorrect.
-I was not able to verify the third DIP switch but was told that the 10V/13.5V selection is for the pressure output.
+The third DIP switch selects either 10V or 13.5V for the pressure output.

 The output pulse is a combination trigger-gate pulse as seen in this scope waveform.
 The leading edge trigger pulse is always the same amplitude and width and the gate portion stays at 5V as long as the key is pressed.